Molecular Biology, Biochemistry and Bioinformatics (MBBB)

 MBBB 401 ADVANCED BIOINFORMATICS (3)

 Advanced topics in bioinformatics, and the use of computational tools in simulation, animation, modeling and visualization of biological data.
 Techniques such as statistical analysis, data mining, databases, and data warehousing are covered.
-Prerequisite: MBBB 301 and COSC 237.
+Prerequisites: MBBB 301 and COSC 237.

 MBBB 490 HONORS RESEARCH IN MOLECULAR BIOLOGY, BIOCHEMISTRY, AND BIOINFORMATICS (2)